The Kind of Christian & Church That God Wants – Part 1

 A Spirit Filled, Powerful, and Fruitful Person & Church

 What kind of Christian & Church does God want ?
-What kind of Christian and person does He want you to be (and all of His children to be) ?
-What does God want His church to be like ?
+What kind of Christian and person does He want you to be ?
+And what does God want His church to be like ?

 Many of us would answer these questions by using a combination of today’s modern standards and our own personal opinions or wants (what we think the church ought to be or should be, or what we want the church to be).
 To find out what God is looking for His children & followers and His church to be, we need to look into God’s Word.
 The Bible is our authority and guide to find the kind of Christian & church that God wants and desires.

 God has given us clear guidelines in His Word for the type of Christian and Church that God wants.
 He has also given us examples to follow… His Son Jesus, and the early church in the Book of Acts.

 This will be a 2 part series of articles that will clearly show the kind of Christian and church God wants.
 We will dig into God’s Word the Bible and discover the 2 keys to being all that God wants us to be… The kind of Christian / disciple and church that God wants us to be, and that pleases Him.
 The kind of person and church that God can use greatly in His Kingdom work and mission.